dmarte/filterable/README.md

 # Filterable

-A Laravel library to filter Eloquent or Scout database records.
+A Laravel library to handle filters for Eloquent models or Scout database records with a single API.

 1. [How it works](#how-it-works)
 2. [Implementation](#implementation)